tmobil/Anagram/README.md

 Anagram are words created by rearranging the letters of the original word to make a new words

- Given a valid dictionary and an input string, writ a program to find all anagram valid words from the dictionary.
+ Given a dictionary and an input string, writ a program to find all anagram valid words from the dictionary.

 Assume words are available in a dictionary. https://github.com/tmobil/anagram/blob/master/english.json